erlage/rad/README.md

   }
 }
 ```
 How about that? if you're familiar with Flutter it don't even need an explanation.
-Well there are some differences that should be discussed before you begin using Rad,
+But there are some differences that should be discussed before you begin using Rad,

 ## Differences

 1. First off, we don't use a rendering engine to render a widget or anything like that.
 Widgets are mapped to HTML tags and composed together they way you describe them.
 This means every widget has a corresponding HTML tag in DOM, and your application has complete access to document(DOM).

 2. For designing a interface, you've to use HTML.
 And guess what? there are widgets for that.